 38 Meller et al., 2012.
 Meller, L., van Teeffelen, A., van Minnen, J., Vermaat, J., Alkemade, R., Hellmann, F. and Cabeza, M. (2012).
 "RESPONSES Project: A matrix of biodiversity indicators".
-European responses to climate change: deep emissions reductions and mainstreaming of mitigation and adaptation.Grant Agreement number 244092, Deliverable D5.2.
+European responses to climate change: deep emissions reductions and mainstreaming of mitigation and adaptation.
+Grant Agreement number 244092, Deliverable D5.2.
 Pp. 20.

-Table 9.
+Table 7.
 Description of Process- and Performance-based indicators, including the potential advantages and disadvantages.
 39

-Type of indicators Advantages Disadvantages Process-based [Monitoring the development, implementatio n &progress] Process-based indicators seek to monitor the development and implementation of adaptation approaches.
-And measure an agreed course of action and track progress towards the desired outcome.
+Type of indicators Description Advantages Disadvantages Process-based [Monitoring the development, implementation & progress] Process-based indicators seek to monitor the development and implementation of adaptation approaches.
+They measure an agreed course of action and track progress towards the desired outcome.
 They relate to input and output indicators.
-Such indicators are needed to: Inform and justify decisions; Assist decision-makers and other stakeholders to progress strategically and proactively through the adaptation process.
-Allow stakeholders & sectoral experts to choose the most appropriate adaptation action to meet an outcome.
+Such indicators are needed to: Inform and justify decisions; and assist decision-makers and other stakeholders to progress strategically and proactively through the adaptation process.
+Allows stakeholders & sectoral experts to choose the most appropriate adaptation action to meet an outcome.
 Flexible approach: can adjust to new information as it becomes available.
 Process-based indicators can often apply sufficiently at short time scales.
 May support ongoing learning and capacity development.
-Process-based indicators can often apply sufficiently at short time scales.
-May support ongoing learning and capacity development.
 Defining a process does not guarantee successful adaptation.
-May be difficult to integrate adaptation targets with objectives in other policy areas (because they are different in nature).
-Not necessarily sector- specific.
-Performance -based [Evaluate effectiveness] Performance-based indicators measure the effectiveness of adaptation policies, activities, projects and programmes.
+It may be difficult to integrate adaptation targets with objectives in other policy areas (because they are different in nature).
+Not necessarily sector-specific.
+Performance-based [Evaluating effectiveness] Performance-based indicators measure the effectiveness of adaptation policies, activities, projects and programmes.
 They relate to outcome and impact indicators.
 May be possible to link adaptation objectives with objectives in other policy areas.
 Likely to be sector-specific.
 Defining an outcome does not guarantee successful adaptation.
-Risk of being overly prescriptive of adaptation options (specifying sub- optimal options).
+Risk of being overly prescriptive of adaptation options (specifying suboptimal options).
 The utility of many outcome indicators is limited by the long timeframe within which M&E must measure adaptation outcomes.